 |2019||Mikko Korhonen||-20||Playoff||Genzon Golf Club|

 |2017||Alexander Levy||-17||Playoff||Topwin Golf and Country Club|

 |2016||Haotong Li||-22||3 Strokes||Topwin Golf and Country Club|

 Genzon Golf Club

-The Volvo China Open looked to have a long term home in Topwin Golf and Country Club but the event organisers made an 11th hour decision to move the event from the outskirts of Beijing to Genzon Golf Club by the border with Hong Kong.
-Genzon is a well-regarded golf club which has hosted this and other European Tour events before but the scheduling of the tournament has made this year’s China Open something of a tough sell.
+The Volvo China Open looked to have a long term home in Topwin Golf and Country Club but the event organisers made the decision to move the event from the outskirts of Beijing to Genzon Golf Club by the border with Hong Kong.
+Genzon is a well-regarded golf club which has hosted this and other European Tour events.

 Neil Haworth was very happy with his design of Genzon Golf Club when it opened in 1995 but he was drafted in to make renovations to the course 13 years later.
 That 2008 work was mostly about refinement and it has resulted in one of the best courses in the Far East.

 Haworth did a great job of ensuring that the 7,145 yard layout could not simply be overpowered with the very smart use of hazards including Dragon Lake around which the course is set.
 Longer hitters can still use their distance at times but strategy is vital around Genzon.
 Scoring tends to be easier towards the start of both nines whilst the closing holes are more difficult which only adds to the strategic challenge – and excitement.